felipead/job-scheduler/README.md

 ## Algorithm Design

-If performance was not a concern, we could simply maintain a simple array containing all jobs.
+For a small number of jobs, we could simply keep them in an array.
 For every minute, we would go over the array and trigger those jobs that match that exact minute (and hour):

 ```
 let jobs: an array containing all scheduled jobs